 It's no easy task quantifying the full economic dimensions of wilderness, but it's an important one.
 One myth about wilderness is that it imposes economic costs on local communities.
 This idea is often embodied in the "jobs vs. environment" argument, suggesting that there's an inherent tradeoff between economic prosperity and strong environmental protection.
-Some opponents of wilderness designation claim it "locks up" acreage that otherwise could generate revenue through the extraction of timber, minerals, and other resources, and through the motorized recreation prohibited in most wildernesses.
+Some opponents of wilderness designation claim it "locks up" acreage that otherwise could generate revenue through the extraction of timber, minerals, and other resources, or the motorized recreation prohibited in wilderness.

-Actually, wilderness areas protect the environment and positively impact local economies-and the national economy, too.
+Actually, wilderness areas protect the environment and positively impact local and national economies.

 Parsing out the dollars and cents of wilderness may be a relatively new endeavor, but it's important to remember that economic evaluations have shaped land management for centuries.
 Consider the fact that, in many cases, areas that meet federal standards for wilderness are often those that had been deemed too unproductive, infertile, remote, or rugged to harvest, cultivate, or develop.
-(The same is true for certain national parks and other protected wildlands.)
-And in other instances, wildernesses have been established in places already logged, farmed, mined, or otherwise utilized and then essentially abandoned for those purposes.
+The same is true for certain national parks and other protected wildlands.
+In other instances, wildernesses have been established in places already logged, farmed, mined, or otherwise utilized and then essentially abandoned for those purposes.

-Passive-use values aren't the only kind of off-site benefit wilderness areas confer.
-Wilderness also performs a staggering suite of ecosystem services—watershed protection, carbon sequestration, water filtering, fish/wildlife habitat, nutrient cycling, and others—which directly benefit humankind, many ultimately at the most basic and life-sustaining level.
-(The Forest Service, for example, estimates that the water one out of every five Americans relies upon comes from wilderness.)
-The recent International Journal of Wilderness review estimated such ecosystem services delivered by wilderness areas may equate to a monetary value of some $3.5 billion annually.
+Passive-use values aren't the only non-use benefits wilderness areas confer.
+Wilderness also performs a staggering suite of ecosystem services—watershed protection, carbon sequestration, water filtering, animal habitat, nutrient cycling, and others—which directly benefit humankind at the most basic and life-sustaining level.
+The Forest Service, for example, estimates that one out of every five Americans drinks water that comes from wilderness.
+The same International Journal of Wilderness article estimated such ecosystem services delivered by wilderness areas may equate to a monetary value of some $3.5 billion annually.

-Using the above figures, the International Journal of Wilderness paper gauged the combined yearly benefits to the U.S. population from National Wilderness Preservation System use, passive-use, and ecosystem-services values on the order of $9.4 billion ($85 per acre).
+In total, the International Journal of Wilderness article gauged the combined yearly benefits to the U.S. population from wilderness recreation, passive-use, and ecosystem-services values on the order of $9.4 billion ($85 per acre).

-There's also recent research to suggest that proximity to wilderness increases property values, and that land prices decrease with distance from a wilderness boundary.
+Proximity, or nearness, to wilderness increases property values, and land prices decrease with distance from a wilderness boundary.
 For example, the per-acre price of residential land near Vermont's Green Mountain National Forest (which contained six wilderness areas at the time of the calculations) was almost 19% higher in townships containing wilderness, and land prices decreased by 0.33% with every kilometer (six-tenths of a mile) farther from a wilderness boundary.

 Interestingly, the Vermont study didn't find a connection between such spillover property-value boosts and non-wilderness Forest Service land, suggesting, as a 2015 Journal of Forestry paper put it, "that designated wilderness influences land prices in a way that simple public ownership does not."

-It's important to note that some advocates for wilderness have fundamental philosophical objections (or at least concerns) with commodifying it in the first place.
+It's important to note that some advocates for wilderness have concerns with commodifying it in the first place.
 The difficulty economists have in quantifying some of the qualities most associated with wilderness—such as those very real but elusive existence, bequest, and intrinsic values—underscores, for such critics, that these places occupy a realm beyond economics.
-A skyline of nameless peaks, a valley of ancient forest, the almost instinctive thrill a backpacker or kayaker or bowhunter feels in roadless backcountry, the healthy function of an ecosystem evolved across millennia-to some, these are elements that can't be captured by dollar values.
+A skyline of nameless peaks, a valley of ancient forest, the almost instinctive thrill a backpacker or kayaker or bowhunter feels in roadless backcountry, the healthy function of an ecosystem evolved across millennia.
+To some, these are elements that can't be captured by dollar values.

 In The Abstract Wild, Jack Turner argues against using traditional economic language to describe ecological processes and the innate power of wild places, even when it's being ostensibly used to protect and promote them.
 "Since economics is a world of resources-physical resources, cultural resources, recreational resources, visual resources, human resources-our wonderfully diverse, joyful world must be reduced to measurable resources," Turner writes.
 "This involves abstraction, translation, and a value.
 Just as time is abstracted from experience and rendered mechanical (the clock) so it can be measured, space is abstracted from place and becomes property: measurable land.
 In the same way, trees are abstracted into board-feet, wild rivers are abstracted into acre-feet, and beauty is abstracted into a scene whose value is measured by polls."